Radix-Live/Guides/GatewayAPI-Full/README.md

 ```

 #### 5. Configuring Radix services
+This section is a short essence of the [official guide](https://docs.radixdlt.com/main/node-and-gateway/cli-install-node-docker.html),
+please refer to it in case you have any questions.

 ```
 cd /radixdlt
 radixnode docker setup -n fullnode -t radix://rn1qthu8yn06k75dnwpkysyl8smtwn0v4xy29auzjlcrw7vgduxvnwnst6derj@54.216.99.177
 ```
-Configure the node password, as the data folder put: `/RADIXDB`
+Configure the node password, as the data directory for the ledger put: `/RADIXDB`
 `Okay to start the node [Y/n]` - answer "no".

 Setup nginx passwords (one at a time):